wwt/docker-foundations/README.md

 - How Docker works.
 - How to functionally use Docker for your own purposes.

-This repo is heavy in Docker hands-on so that the *result* of your learning will be your ability to comfortably use Docker and explain or teach it to someone else.
-I believe that learning the information in this repo will give you the information and skills necessary for the Docker exam topics in the **Cisco DevNet Associate** exam.
+This repo is heavy in Docker hands-on activities so that the *result* of your learning will be your ability to comfortably use Docker and both explain Docker concepts or teach them to someone else.
+I believe that learning the information in this repo will give you the skills necessary for the Docker exam topics in the **Cisco DevNet Associate** exam.